 Discovering Hawaiian culture and history

 Hawaii has the USA's only royal residence - Iolani Palace, which was built in 1882 for King Kalakaua.
-Beautifully restored, the palace is open Monday to Saturday for tours that provide insight into Hawaii's indigenous culture.
+Beautifully restored, the palace is open Tuesday to Saturday (closed Monday and Sunday) for tours that provide insight into Hawaii's indigenous culture .

 Iolani Palace is located in downtown Honolulu, the hub for Hawaii tourism and home to some of Oahu's most historic sites and distinctive architecture.
 It is also where you'll find bustling Chinatown, along with lively bars and eateries popular with the locals and tourists alike.